Developer Guide

 - Generate UUIDs: Assign a unique UUID v4 to every serialized object to ensure global uniqueness and alignment with CASE/UCO standards.

 - Select Ontology Classes: Map your entities to the corresponding CAC Ontology classes.
-Refer to the Entity Reference and Documentation.
+Refer to the Entity Reference and the repository docs: https://github.com/Project-VIC-International/CAC-Ontology/tree/main/docs

 - Map Properties: Align your data fields with the ontology’s object and data properties.